 All Formal written offers will be made by FAS Human Resources.

 Union: 00 - Non Union, Exempt or Temporary

-Strong organizational skills and expertise in planning, implementing, and evaluating student service/accommodation program in an academic environment.
+Seven to ten years' experience in a university or academic setting and experience managing professional staff strongly preferred.
+Strong organizational and managerial skills, and expertise in planning, implementing, and evaluating student service/accommodation program in an academic environment.
 Demonstrated problem-solving and dispute resolution/mediation skills.
 Knowledge of applicable laws and regulations; medical, mental health, learning disabilities and ADHD, their functional limitations and appropriate accommodations; professional resources, including industry best practices.
 Experience interpreting a full range of clinical documentation.
 Excellent oral and written communication skills with careful attention to detail.
 Knowledge of and experience with state-of-the-art assistive technology utilization.
 Experience working in a decentralized institutional environment helpful.

 EQUAL OPPORTUNITY EMPLOYER: We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, or any other characteristic protected by law.

 About Harvard University Faculty of Arts and Sciences